NisargShah718/Module-0-Project/README.md

 - Since im not sure between academia and corporate so this hopefully also gives me perfect exposure for both

 ## List of interesting Kaggle Datasets
+- I don't particularly like a Kaggle dataset yet but I've been working on scraping scorecard data for all test matches in cricket.
+I want to use that data for multiple analytical pieces - comparing batsmen across different generations, creating a universal timeless ranking system, testing a hypothesis like the left right batting advantage,etc.
+- I am particularly interested in computer vision datasets, especially a dataset in the medical industry such as cancer or brain tumours for example.